GoogleChrome/developer.chrome.com/site/en/docs/devtools/settings/preferences/index.md

 To find out what each setting does, search this page for the setting's name and expand its description.

-To configure other aspects of DevTools, see [Workspace, Experiments, Ignore List, Devices, Throttling, Locations, and Shortcuts](/docs/devtools/settings/other).
+To configure other aspects of DevTools, see [Other tab](/docs/devtools/settings/other).

 ## Preferences